List of Girls und Panzer characters: Ooarai Girls High School

 The students of Ooarai Girls High School as of the Girls und Panzer der Film OVA "Alice War!"

-Ōarai Prefectural Girls High School (県立大洗女子学園, Kenritsu Ōarai Joshi Gakuen) is the school ship stationed in Ōarai, Ibaraki that previously had a Sensha-dō program abolished years ago, and has just been recently reinstituted.
-They are thus forced to make do with whatever leftover tanks they have been able to find, and, unlike the other teams, field a hodgepodge of tanks from various countries.
+Ōarai Prefectural Girls High School (県立大洗女子学園, Kenritsu Ōarai Joshi Gakuen) is a school ship stationed in Ōarai, Ibaraki. Ōarai's Sensha-dō team was abolished years ago, and has just been restarted as the series begins, so they are forced to make do with whatever leftover tanks they have been able to find.
+As a result, unlike most other teams, they field a hodgepodge of tanks from various countries.
 The school insignia is the two kanji for Ōarai (大洗) superimposed atop one another in stylized form.

 The school ship of Ōarai Girls High School is based on the IJN Shōkaku-class aircraft carrier.
 They also use a transport ship that looks quite similar to the Japanese battleship Mikasa.
-All of the protagonists are students from the school and members of its Sensha-dō team while being divided into teams and their own respective tanks.
+The series focuses upon Ōarai's Sensha-dō players, who are divided into teams.